alexandramartinez/vampireAPI/README.md

 ## Prerequisites

-- Download and install Anypoint Studio 7 from here: https://www.mulesoft.com/lp/dl/studio
+- Download and install Anypoint Studio 7 from [this link](https://www.mulesoft.com/lp/dl/studio)
-- If you're new to Mule, you can follow this tutorial to learn the basics: https://developer.mulesoft.com/tutorials-and-howtos/getting-started/hello-mule
+- If you're new to Mule, you can follow this tutorial to learn the basics: [Getting started with MuleSoft](https://developer.mulesoft.com/tutorials-and-howtos/getting-started/hello-mule)

 ## To import project in Anypoint Studio